creativecommons/licensebuttons/README.md

 This will generate the icons in the directory `www/i` directory.

+## Development

+### Setup

+Once this project's required dependencies (Docker, Git, etc.) are enabled on your system, you will be able to run the legal-tools application and generate static files.

+For information on learning and installing the prerequisite technologies for this project, please see [Foundational technologies — Creative Commons Open Source][found-tech].

-### Development
+### Docker

+1. Build the containers.
+    ```shell
+    docker compose build
+    ```
+2. Run the containers.
+    ```shell
+    docker compose up
+    ```
+3. Generate icons in container
+    ```shell
+    ./dev/genicons.sh
+    ```
+4. Access NGINX site in web container: [127.0.0.1:8080](http://127.0.0.1:8080/)

-- Style/Syntax
+## Style/Syntax

-  - Github Actions check the style and syntax with [black][black] and [flake8][flake8].
-Run the following commands before submitting a pull
+Github Actions check the style and syntax with [black][black] and [flake8][flake8].
+Run the following commands before submitting a pull request:
-    request:
 - Reformat with black using a maxiumum of 79 charaters per line:
     ```shell
     black -l 79 ./scripts/genicons.py
     ```
 - Check syntax with flake8:
     ```shell
     flake8 ./scripts/genicons.py
     ```

+[black]: https://github.com/python/black
+[flake8]: https://gitlab.com/pycqa/flake8

-- Dependencies
+### Dependencies

 - *Pycairo is a Python module providing bindings for the cairo graphics library* ([Overview — Pycairo documentation][pycairo]).
 - *PyGObject is a Python package which provides bindings for GObject based libraries such as GTK, GStreamer, WebKitGTK, GLib, GIO and many more* ([Overview — PyGObject][pygobject]).
 - PangoCairo is used to load the system fonts and check if the "CC Icons" font is available.
 See [PangoCairo.FontMap - Interfaces - PangoCairo 1.0][pcfontmap].

-[black]: https://github.com/python/black
-[flake8]: https://gitlab.com/pycqa/flake8
 [pycairo]: https://pycairo.readthedocs.io/en/latest/
 [pygobject]: https://pygobject.readthedocs.io/en/latest/index.html
 [pcfontmap]: https://lazka.github.io/pgi-docs/PangoCairo-1.0/classes/FontMap.html#PangoCairo.FontMap